 Completed Application to Adopt forms should be sent to the National Rehoming Coordinator (email: firstname.lastname@example.org; post: Beagle Welfare Rehoming Centre, Coulters Hill Cottage, Pipey Lane, Burton upon Trent, DE13 8SJ).
 When your application has been approved they will be able to answer your enquiries about the beagles awaiting rehoming.

 A rescued Beagle will have been uprooted from the home it knows, may have spent some time in kennels, and so it may take some length of time before it feels that your home is also its home.

 During the settling-in period you must be prepared for your Beagle to howl or scratch doors, even be destructive when left alone.However, Beagles usually adapt to new circumstances quickly – you just have to have patience and understanding to help it adjust to a new life.

 Owners’ experiences of owning a rescued Beagle are shared in Happy Tails published in our twice yearly magazine, In Full Cry.

 Adopting a Beagle – The process

-- if application accepted start looking for the Beagle for you.
+- If your Application is approved you can start looking for the beagle for you.

 Rehoming a dog, any dog, should never be undertaken lightly and all potential adopters are urged to fully research the breed – have you read the entire contents of this website?
 If you haven’t got the time and patience to do that, then you certainly won’t have the time and patience to live, harmoniously, with a Beagle!